CSBLaboratory/DTItool/README.md

 The reaction bound **can be changed directly** from the table.

 ### 6: Objective to Attack
-Choose the type of the analysis:\
+Choose the type of analysis:\
 **Proliferation (Biomass Production)**: to perform the convenient lethality analysis.\
-**Virulence Factor Production**: to perform an analysis to find the sets which prevents the production of the selected virulence factors (the list is shown in part 14).
+**Virulence Factor Production**: to perform an analysis to find the sets that prevent the production of the selected virulence factors (the list is shown in part 14).
 Parts 8, 9, 10, 14, 15 will be activated by selecting this type of analysis.

 ### 7: Type of Sets
 This part defines the types of the reported _sets_.
 Choose _Reaction Sets_ to find reaction sets or _Gene Sets_ to find gene sets.